 Soy Formula Baby Poop:

 Soy formula poop is often green to dark green, with a bad smell, and a hard/firm consistency like peanut butter.
 The poop frequency is once to twice a day and sometimes a poop every few days which is normal.
 The green and dark green colors are due to the high level of iron in soy formulas.
 Furthermore, the hard consistency is due to palm oil.

 The hardening of the poop is due to palm oil existing in soy formulas.
 During palm oil digestion, the calcium binds with the palmitic acid (free fatty acid) to form an insoluble calcium-palmitate soap that can cause harder stools or constipation.

 Note: If the stool is harder than peanut butter and your baby has pain during BMs, your baby could be constipated.
 Therefore, you should tell your pediatrician.

 Similac Soy Isomil will be the right choice for constipated babies because it doesn’t contain palm oil and has prebiotics (food for probiotics).
-I wrote an article about the cheapest and the best soy formula if you want to check.
+I wrote an article about the best soy formula for each condition if you want to check.

 How Often Should a Soy Formula-Fed Baby Poop Per Day?

 Every baby is different.
-Generally, babies drinking soy formula stool once to twice a day, whereas other poop one time every few days; it’s totally fine as long as your baby doesn’t struggle when pooping, and he is thriving.
+Generally, a baby who drinks soy formula stool once to twice a day, whereas others poop one time every few days; it’s totally fine as long as your baby doesn’t struggle when pooping, and he is thriving.